X

 1. Physical, dental, and eye exams

-Most taxpayers know that the cost of physical exams is a qualified medical expense, but don’t forget that dental and eye exams can also be paid or reimbursed by your HSA, FSA, Archer MSA, or HRA.
+Most know that the cost of physical exams is a qualified medical expense, but don’t forget that dental and eye exams can also be paid or reimbursed by your HSA, FSA, Archer MSA, or HRA.
 This is because eye and dental exams are intended to determine if a disease or illness is present.

 2. Programs to treat substance use disorders